The-Cooper-Union-CS102/Course-Overview/README.md

 is easily readable and well organized.
 We will discuss specific expectations later.

+If your program does not run at all, the grade is 0 no matter what.

 ## Quizzes

 Quizzes will be used as a way for me to gauge the understanding of the class,